 The facility guarantees the production of 3 transgenic pups per construct, however there is no guarantee that the pups produced will have germline transmission or expression of the transgene.

-The facility routinely uses the hybrid mouse strain B6D2F1 and the inbred strain FVB as background strains.
+The facility routinely uses the hybrid mouse strain B6D2F1/Hsd as the background strain.
 Investigators who need to use a different strain will separately purchase the male and female mice required for the procedure and pay the per diem charges for these mice.

-If the investigator has not contacted the facility with the results of the genotype by weaning (21 days), all the pups will be transferred to the investigator's protocol number and the investigator must pay the per diem charges for the pups.
+If the investigator has not contacted the facility with the results of the genotype by weaning (21 days), the investigator must pay the per diem charges for the pups.

 The investigator must inform the facility if the transgene is expected to produce severe defects or lethality, so that the pups can be properly monitored.